paf31/purescript-thermite/README.md

 [![Pursuit](http://pursuit.purescript.org/packages/purescript-thermite/badge)](http://pursuit.purescript.org/packages/purescript-thermite/)

-`purescript-thermite` is a simple PureScript wrapper for [`purescript-react`](http://github.com/purescript-contrib/purescript-react) inspired by `react-blaze`.
-It does not (and does not aim to) provide all of the functionality of ReactJS, but instead to provide a clean API to the most commonly-used parts of its API.
+`purescript-thermite` is a PureScript wrapper for [`purescript-react`](http://github.com/purescript-contrib/purescript-react).
+It does not provide all of the functionality of React, but instead to provide a clean API to the most commonly-used parts of its API.
+It is possible to use `purescript-react` for more specialized use cases.

 - [Try Thermite!](http://paf31.github.io/try-thermite)
 - [Module Documentation](docs/)